Nucala (Mepolizumab)

 Used For

-severe eosinophilic asthma, chronic rhinosinusitis with nasal polyps, eosinophilic granulomatosis with polyangiitis, and COPD with raised eosinophils
+severe eosinophilic asthma, chronic rhinosinusitis with nasal polyps, eosinophilic granulomatosis with polyangiitis, chronic obstructive pulmonary disease

 How Taken

-injection under the skin every four weeks by healthcare professional
+injection just under the skin, once every four weeks

 What Is Nucala Used For?